foundation-go/foundation/ENV.md

 The following environment variables are only applicable when using authentication.

 - `HYDRA_ADMIN_URL`: The URL of the Hydra Admin API.
 Required for the `hydra` authentication provider.
-- `KRATOS_FRONTEND_URL`: The URL of the Kratos Public API.
-Required for the `kratos` authentication provider.

 ## Gateway